About Us

 horizontal rule

 Breaking News!
-In December 2022, we transferred our 7600 film legacy archive and ephemera to Johns Hopkins University (JHU), where it will be a cornerstone of their Film Studies program.
+We continue to accept film donations and engage in film research projects!
+In December 2022, we transferred our 7600 film legacy archive and ephemera to Johns Hopkins University (JHU), where it will be a cornerstone of their Film Studies program and library film department.
 Read an interview (Saving a Film Genre) about the donation with AFA director Geoff Alexander and see a one-minute short film about the collection.
 The AFA will continue accepting donated films, documenting their history, and operating this website.
-When newly arrived films are completely documented, they will be shipped to JHU to join the master archive.
+When newly arrived films are watched and documented by us, they will be shipped to JHU to join the master archive.

 The mission of The Academic Film Archive of North America is to acquire, preserve, document, and promote academic film by providing an archive, resource, and forum for continuing scholarly advancement and public exhibition.